May 6, 2019 October 14, 2022 / By DONN LISTON

 Mostly men worked at the Ocean Cape Site, and many had boats kept in the water during the summer or on the banks of the Ankau Estuary on the lee side of the cape.
 Our housing faced the Ankau.

-One locally-built wooden boat was turned over and idle.
+One locally-built wooden boat was turned over and idle on the sand burm in front of our apartment.
 It was brown in color and had the name “Okie” stenciled on its bow.
 I contacted the owner of that skiff and he allowed me to row it around the protected salt chuck.
 That boat was heavy, and I had to get help from my pal to turn it over.
 We waited for the tide to get it into the water.
 It was 18 feet long with a well about midship where an outboard engine could be placed.
 A commercial fishing net could be loaded in the area behind the motor.
 A drain hole was in front of the motor well so a plug could be pulled and natural drainage could occur through centrifugal force when the boat was on step flying through the water.

 For me, just rowing that boat around the area was all I wanted to do.
 But Dad had a different idea.